overlookmotel/abortable/README.md

 If the abortable receives an abort signal, the handler will be called with the abort error `err`.
 The handler will only be called once.
 The handler will only be called if the abortable is in a pending state i.e. `resolve()` or `reject()` has not already been called.

 The handler can choose how to handle the abort signal.
 Usual behavior would be to stop the ongoing task as quickly as possible, clear up any resources, and call the `reject()` handler with the abort error.
+The Abortable will be rejected with the error, which can be handled with `.catch()` as usual.

 If the task is at a point where it is too late (or inefficient) to stop, the handler can choose to ignore the abort signal.

-`onAbort()` can be called at any point before `resolve()` or `reject()` is called.
-If the Abortable has been aborted prior to `onAbort()` being called to register a handler, the handler will be called immediately.
+If the Abortable has been aborted already and then `onAbort()` is called, the handler will be called immediately.

-The abortable will be rejected with the error, which can be handled with `.catch()` as usual.

 ```js
 const abortable = new Abortable( (resolve, reject, onAbort) => {